It’s September Already

 Tip #1: Choosing The Correct Clothes

 The great thing with layering is that you can add or remove something on the fly.
 It might be cold outside but in the office it will be quite warm.
 Instead of sweating in a sauna of your own steam, you can simply remove your sweater and dress up by staying in your shirt and tie combo.

-The key here is not only to emphasise on fit and quality but also on great standalone pieces that blend well together and make a complete look.
+The key here is not only to emphasize on fit and quality but also on great standalone pieces that blend well together and make a complete look.
 Every separate piece needs to be clean, fit well and look good alone as much as they do with the rest of your outfit.

 Tip #2: Choosing The Correct Fabric